piede828/oculus-screen-recording/README.md

 I think being able to record clips of gameplay from VR is a must and thought of sharing this.
 It's still a rough version so hope to get some feedback!

+The recording is currently done by using FFMPEG, which is included in the zip file.